Key Takeaways

 Where The Hartford performs best:

-• Businesses in healthcare, education or financial services
+• Healthcare, education or financial services businesses

 Where The Hartford performs less competitively: